-Copyright Alliance Legal Fellowship for 2023
+Copyright Alliance Legal Internship for Fall Semester 2023

-The Copyright Alliance is seeking legal fellows who have an interest in copyright law and policy for a fellowship to begin in 2023.
+The Copyright Alliance is seeking legal interns who have an interest in copyright law and policy for the fall semester.

 The Copyright Alliance is a DC-based non-profit, non-partisan public interest and educational organization representing the interests of thousands of creators and innovators across the spectrum of copyright disciplines, including of authors, photographers, performers, artists, software developers, musicians, journalists, directors, songwriters, game designers and many other independent creators.
 The Copyright Alliance also represents the interests of book publishers, motion picture studios, software companies, music publishers, sound recording companies, sports leagues, broadcasters, guilds, and newspaper and magazine publishers and many more organizations.
 We also work closely with a Legal Advisory Board of major law firms who advise clients in the copyright community and an Academic Advisory Board of notable law professors and legal scholars.